ValveSoftware/SteamVR-for-Linux/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-If possible, also include screenshot of vrmonitor's timing graph.

 **System Information (please complete the following information):**
 - Distribution: [Arch/Manjaro/Ubuntu/etc.]